coveo/cli/rfcs/accepted/0002-cd-update-snap.md

 [summary]: #summary

-Move and reworks some release steps to update Jest Snap when we do a release of the CLI while not doubling the release time.
+Move and rework some release steps to update Jest Snap when we do a release of the CLI while not doubling the release time.

 # Motivation

 [motivation]: #motivation

-When a release of the CLI happens, it will now makes some Jest Snap outdated, which causes the tests to fail.
+When a release of the CLI happens, it currently makes some Jest Snaps outdated causing the tests to fail.

 # Guide-level explanation